CarpeDiem1012/FDA-project/README.md

 This is a Pytorch reproduction of [2020 CVPR paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Yang_FDA_Fourier_Domain_Adaptation_for_Semantic_Segmentation_CVPR_2020_paper.pdf) based on [open source github code](https://github.com/YanchaoYang/FDA).

 # 1. Introduction
 Semantic segmentation can be treated as a pixel-level classification task.
 For each pixel in an image, a category is predicted to which this pixel belongs.
 With high resolution and small granularity, the semantic information is helpful in many downstream tasks.
 However, a supervised learning of semantic segmantation requires much more pixel-level annotations, which makes it challenging and time-consuming to acquire a good dataset.
 Therefore, a solution using domain adaptation is put forward to adress the problem.
 It suggests to train a network using massive annotated data in a source domain, which is usually a simulator where data can be easily sampled, and few unannotated data in a target domain, which is the exact domain our model should be tested.
 Domain adaptation aims to reduce the shift between distributions of the source and the target, which enables our model to learn the essence of target domain based mainly on the information of source domain.
-Before this paper, popular methods tackle this issue by training discriminators to maximize the differene between two domains with adversarial learning, which is computationally heavy becasue of the complexity of learning high-level representations.
-The contribution of this paper is to introduce low-level statistics as prior variability before training by simply transplanting the amplitude-frequency characteristics of target fomain into source domain.
-The success of this paper provides great insights to representation learning.
+Before this paper, popular methods tackle this issue by training discriminators to maximize the difference between two domains with adversarial learning, which is computationally heavy becasue of the complexity of learning high-level representations.
+The contribution of this paper is to introduce low-level statistics as prior variability before training by simply transplanting the low-frequency part of amplitude-frequency characteristics of target fomain into source domain.
+The success of this paper draws great attention back to the importance of low-level statistics.

 # 2. Paper Overview